-A woman who is experiencing low risk pregnancy may choose to have a home birth.
+If you have a low risk pregnancy, you may choose to have a home birth.
 The Health Service Executive (HSE) has a National Home Birth Service for eligible expectant mothers who wish to have a home birth under the care of a Self-Employed Community Midwife (SECM).

 In some HSE areas the service may be available through a maternity hospital or a HSE scheme.
 However in other HSE areas, only private SECMs are available to attend a home birth – see ‘How to apply’ below.

 COVID-19 and home birth

 The information available about COVID-19 to date suggests that pregnant women are not a high-risk group.
 (RCOG, March 2020)

 If you are pregnant and think you may have been exposed to COVID-19, contact your GP for advice regarding assessment and possible testing.
 Most women who test positive and have mild symptoms can safely self-isolate at home.
 Guidelines state that routine antenatal or ultrasound appointments should be deferred until after the period of self-isolation (14 days).

 Pregnant woman who have COVID-19 should only attend the hospital if in need of urgent medical or obstetric care.
 Do not travel on public transport.
 It is important to phone the hospital in advance of coming to make sure you are seen at the right place by the right medical team.